Get to The Finish Line Faster!

 Asthma is a condition in which your airways narrow and swell and produce extra mucus.
 This can make breathing difficult and trigger coughing, wheezing and shortness of breath.
 Asthma can't be cured, but its symptoms can be controlled.

-Headaches have many causes including light sensitivity, vision abnormalities, allergies, nausea, vomiting and more.
+Headaches have many symptoms including light sensitivity, vision abnormalities, allergies, nausea, vomiting and more.
 Severe headaches can be serious and should be evaluated by a medical professional.

 Your spine is a column of more than 30 bones (vertebrae) held together by muscles, tendons and ligaments and cushioned by shock-absorbing disks.
 A problem in any part of your spine can cause back pain.

-We treat minor eye problems such as a scratched cornea and eye injuries associated with welding.
+We treat minor eye problems such as a scratched cornea.

 Bronchitis is an inflammation of the lining of your bronchial tubes, which carry air to and from your lungs.
 People who have bronchitis often cough up thickened mucus, which can be discolored.